Chapter 49 : Finding the Future

-Hermione asked, “You mean, have witches or wizards in their government like Minister Shacklebolt, disguised as functionaries, or part of their household?”
+Hermione asked, “You mean, have witches or wizards in their government like Minister Shacklebolt was, disguised as functionaries, or part of their household?”

 “Yes,” Kingsley replied.
 “Like that, but also using Legillimens or Imperio to get information from important Muggles.
 With Legillimens Auros could probe the Prime Minister before he finishes a cup of tea if they get within fifty feet of him.
-Our fate is bound with theirs, at the very least we need to move among them undetected at the times and places we choose.”
+Our fate is bound with theirs, there's a lot we're not sure of, but at the very least, we have to move among them undetected when and where we choose.”

 “That won't solve the Grwap problem,” replied Harry.

 Ron explained, “Grwap, Hagrid's giant half brother, is friendly and Hagrid has taught him manners.
 He's huge, can be clumsy and could badly injure you in a stumble.
 It wouldn't be intentional, he'd regret it terribly, but you'd be hurt just the same.”